Skip to content

 Replaces the annual exclusion in the year of death.

-Capital gain or loss on a primary residence up to R2 million is excluded.
+Capital gain or loss on a primary residence up to this amount is excluded.

 How CGT is Calculated